eclipse-ibeji/freyja/docs/design/README.md

 Freyja communicates with a mapping service via the `MappingClient` trait to get information about how to package data during emission.
 This trait defines the following functions:

-- `create_new`: Generates a `Box<dyn MappingClient>` and serves as the integration point for the core Freyja components
+- `create_new`: Serves as an integration point for the core Freyja components.
+This function will be called by the `freyja_main` function to create an instance of your adapter.
-- `check_for_work`: Queries the mapping service to check for pending work
+- `check_for_work`: Because mappings returned from the `get_mapping` API can potentially be large, this method is used to first poll for changes before calling that API.
+If the result is false, then the cartographer will not invoke the `get_mapping` API until it polls again.
-- `send_inventory`: Sends the current provider inventory to the mapping service so that it can compute a mapping.
-Note that this API is subject to change or removal since some details of the mapping client request sequence are still under active design.
-As a result, this API is currently unused by the cartographer but is reserved for potential future use.
+- `send_inventory`: This API is currently unused.
+It is reserved for potential future use, but may also be removed.
+A default empty implementation is provided for convenience so that this function may be omitted from your trait implementation.
+It is also safe to use the `unimplemented!()` macro since this function will not be called.
-- `get_mapping`: Gets the mapping for this vehicle
+- `get_mapping`: Returns mapping information that will be used by Freyja's emitter

 For more information about the mapping service and how this interface is used, see the [Mapping Service](#mapping-service) section.

 #### Cloud Digital Twin Interface

-Freyja communicates with a the cloud digital twin via the `CloudAdapter` trait.
-This trait defines the following functions:
+The cloud adapter interfaces with the cloud or a cloud connector to emit data to a digital twin.
+It's recommended to route communication through a cloud connector on the device to help manage authentication, batching, and other policies that may be useful for automotive scenarios.
+This interface requires the following function implementations:

-- `create_new`: Generates a `Box<dyn CloudAdapter>` and serves as the integration point for the core Freyja components
+- `create_new`: Serves as an integration point for the core Freyja components.
+This function will be called by the `freyja_main` function to create an instance of your adapter.
-- `send_to_cloud`: Sends a data package to the cloud digital twin
+- `send_to_cloud`: Sends data to the cloud or cloud connector.
+The request includes a `cloud_signal` property which is a hash map of custom key-value arguments, and the signal value will be converted to a string.

 ### Mapping Service